January 2019 lunar eclipse

 A total lunar eclipse occurred at the Moon’s ascending node of orbit on Monday, 21 January 2019, with an umbral magnitude of 1.1966.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
 A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
 Occurring about 10 hours before perigee (on 21 January 2019, at 15:00 UTC), the Moon's apparent diameter was larger.

 Because the Moon was near its perigee on 21 January, it can be described as a "supermoon".
 As this supermoon was also a wolf moon (the first full moon in a calendar year), it was referred to as a "super blood wolf moon"; blood refers to the typical red color of the Moon during a total lunar eclipse.
 This was the last total lunar eclipse until May 2021.
 This was a Super Full Moon because occurred less than a day before perigee and the Moon was less than exactly 360,000 km (223,694 mi).

-The Griffith Observatory in Los Angeles, California captured video showing a meteoroid between the size of an acorn and tennis ball impacting the Moon during the eclipse.
+The Griffith Observatory in Los Angeles, California captured video showing a meteoroid impacting the Moon during the eclipse.
 The impact was observed during totality, at 4:41 UTC, on the left side of the Moon.
 It is the only documented case of a lunar impact during a total lunar eclipse.